 Shopping for an Australian Shepherd can be a daunting, yet exciting task.
 There are so many things to consider when picking out a dog.
 For example, which coat color will you want?
 There are over 14 color variations of the Australian Shepherd!

 More importantly, do you want a purebred or mixed Australian Shepherd?
 We know Aussies have fantastic temperaments and are adorable, but mixed Aussies are just as great.
 In fact, some owners prefer a mixed breed – for good reason!

-Whatever you do, read this before you decide on a purebred Australian Shepherd.
-My apologies in advance for making your decision that much harder. 🙂
+But whatever you do, read this article before you decide on bringing home a purebred Australian Shepherd.
+Mixed Aussies are just as great.
+Also, my apologies in advance for making your decision that much harder. 🙂

 RECOMMENDED: Smart Owner’s Guide to Aussies